verrazzano/docs/content/en/docs/reference/vpo-verrazzano-v1alpha1.md

 </td>
 <td>
 <p>
 (Inlined from <a href="#install.verrazzano.io/v1alpha1.InstallOverrides">InstallOverrides</a>.
-Inlined comments are appended below.)
+Inlined comments are appended in the following.)
 </p>
 <em>(Optional)</em>
-<p>List of Overrides for default IstioOperator.
+<p>List of overrides for default IstioOperator.
 Overrides are merged together, but in the event of conflicting
 fields, the last override in the list takes precedence over any others.
 You can find all possible values
 <a href="https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/#IstioOperatorSpec">here</a>
-Passing through an invalid IstioOperator resource will result in an error.
+Passing through an invalid IstioOperator resource will result in an error.</p>
-If false, then Verrazzano updates will ignore any configuration changes to this component.
+<p>If false, then Verrazzano updates will ignore any configuration changes to this component.
 Defaults to <code>true</code>.</p>
 </td>
 </tr>
 <tr>